chess-levin/esp32webradio/readme.md

 I stumbled across the [KCX_BT_EMITTER](https://www.youtube.com/watch?v=ZQ5MWcis8rA) in Ralph S Bacon's VLOG.
 I got it working, but this device couldn't pair with my Marshall Emberton II BT Speaker.
 It's a nice little device and it's fun to play with serial interface and these old AT+commands.

-I found a [I2S to bluetooth solution](https://www.tinysineaudio.com/products/tsa5001-bluetooth-5-3-audio-transmitter-board-i2s-digital-input), but have to wait until it arrives.
+I've found & ordered this [I2S to bluetooth transmitter](https://www.tinysineaudio.com/products/tsa5001-bluetooth-5-3-audio-transmitter-board-i2s-digital-input) solution, but have to wait until it arrives.
 Until then I take this little gadget [ORIA Bluetooth Aux Adapter, 2 in 1 Bluetooth 5.0](https://www.amazon.de/dp/B0BNKJHGTL) to connect my BT speakers.

 To remember my research results I wrote down many of the information.
 So below is a collection on the topics